What is the cause of corneal ulcers?

 - Burning sensation in eyes

 - Blurry vision

 Moreover, people who wear contact lenses are at a higher risk of corneal ulcers.
 One of the reasons for corneal ulcers is the usage of the same lens for weeks.
 Improper hygiene of lenses can lead to infections which can affect the functioning of the cornea.
 Even though your symptoms are minimal, taking an expert’s help is always a better choice.

 If your cornea has permanent scars or damages, it can lead to permanent loss of vision.
 Corneal ulcers may result in blindness if not treated properly.
 If you don’t seek professional help at the right time, corneal ulcers can lead to permanent loss of vision.

 Treatment for corneal ulcer

 In most cases, the treatment depends on the cause and severity of the ulcer you have.
-Further, you will be prescribed antibiotic, antiviral or antifungal eye drops to minimise the corneal ulcer.
+Further, you will be prescribed an antibiotic, antiviral or antifungal eye drops to minimise the corneal ulcer.
 If the medication doesn’t work out, our specialists will advise you to get corneal transplantation to replace your cornea with a healthy one.
 Further, you will be guided with the best expert treatment to cure your corneal ulcer at Maxivision.

 In conclusion, you should consider a corneal ulcer as a medical emergency even if the symptoms are not that severe.
 Our specialists say, if you don’t act quickly, the infection can spread to the whole eye.
 Corneal cancer can also lead to glaucoma and cataracts.
 You can also lose some or lose your whole sight.
 Moreover, with proper treatment and proper hygiene, your corneal ulcer can be cured within 2 to 3 weeks.
-For more expert suggestions and the right treatment, book an appointment with our specialists now.
+For more expert suggestions and the right treatment, book an appointment with our eye specialists now.